Alfresco/docs-alfresco/content-services/latest/install/containers/helm-examples.md

 ### Prepare data

-1. Obtain the list of IP addresses you want to allow access to `/solr`
+1. Obtain the list of IP addresses you want to allow access to `/solr`.
-2. Format the IP addresses as a comma separated list of CIDR blocks i.e. `192.168.0.0/16,10.0.0.0/16`, to allow access to everyone use `0.0.0.0/0`
+2. Format the IP addresses as a comma separated list of CIDR blocks i.e. `192.168.0.0/16,10.0.0.0/16`.
+To allow access to everyone use `0.0.0.0/0`.
-3. Generate a `base64` encoded `htpasswd` formatted string using the following command, where "solradmin" is username and "somepassword" is the password:
+3. Generate a `base64` encoded `htpasswd` formatted string using the following command, where `solradmin` is the username and `somepassword` is the password:

     ```bash
     echo -n "$(htpasswd -nbm solradmin somepassword)" | base64